Skip to main content

 How are distributions taxed?

 For the purposes of your tax return, distributions are treated as income, which means they are taxed at your individual income tax rate.
-You will be provided with a tax statement or AMMA statement outlining your distribution.
+If you receive a distribution, you will be provided with a tax statement (aka an AMMA statement) outlining your distribution.

-To be eligible for a distribution, you must be a unitholder β€” that is, you must be invested in a Spaceship Voyager portfolio (the Spaceship Origin Portfolio, Spaceship Universe Portfolio or Spaceship Earth Portfolio) β€” on the distribution calculation date.
+To be eligible for a distribution, you must be a unitholder β€” that is, you must be invested in a Spaceship Voyager portfolio β€” on the distribution calculation date.
 Click here to learn more about how distributions work.

 Did this answer your question?